AISP and PISP

-AISPs provide an online service that allows their customers to access information on payment accounts they hold with one or more account servicing payment service providers (ASPSP).
+AISPs provide an online service that allows customers to access information on payment accounts they hold with one or more account servicing payment service providers (ASPSPs).
 Typically these would be credit institutions.
 AISP services often take the form of an app that helps users manage their finances in one way or another.

 AISPs and PISPs operate on broadly similar platforms.
 Both rely on customers providing their explicit consent for the provider to access their payment accounts.

+We have the experience and expertise to provide effective support to AISP and PISP businesses throughout the FCA registration process.
 We also provide auditing services, helping AISP and PISP firms meet their requirements under PSD2.

-Other services we offer firms in the AISP and PISP sector include: assistance with handling complaints, advice on conduct of business to meet regulatory requirements, face to face training and competency sessions, and modular online training.
+Other services we offer firms in the AISP and PISP sector include:

 - Assistance with handling complaints